If you're travelling on a budget, you'll need to master the art of cooking in a hostel kitchen.

 It doesn't matter how well organized you are when you travel if you are having problems cooking and storing the food you’re preparing.

 Facilities can vary so widely and you may be in a rental cottage with a deluxe kitchen one week, the next you may be stuck in a cheap motel with a tiny fridge.
-And hostel kitchens?
-They're the most challenging of all!
+And cooking in a hostel kitchen?
+Sometimes they're the most challenging of all!
+But with a bit of planning, you can make incredible meals in hostel kitchens - you just need a few tips and tricks to make the most of your meager supplies.

 Cooking in your hostel, cottage, or campground?
 You'll love these recipes!